m-maso/IT_Academy/S105_JavaUtils/src/README.md

 - Open the file's directory where is the file you want to compile, by giving the pathway: cd file_path<br>
 e.g. cd C:\\Users\\monma\\Documents\\IT Academy\\espc_java\\Sprint_1\\S1_05\\src\\n1ex01
 - You compile the file by writting: javac name_of_file.java
-- If you need to pass an argument you write: java name_of_file.java argument_we_want_to_pass
+- If you need to pass an argument you write: java name_of_file.java argument_you_want_to_pass

 !!
 Last exercise, n5
-- You compile the file from the folder of the project (one before 'src' folder) e.g:<br>
+- You compile the file from the folder of the project (one before 'src' folder)<br> e.g:<br>
 C:\Users\monma\Documents\IT Academy\espc_java\Sprint_1\S1_05>javac src/n1ex05/*.java<br>
 C:\Users\monma\Documents\IT Academy\espc_java\Sprint_1\S1_05>java -cp src n1ex05.SerialiseObj